 Once the body’s glycogen supply dries up, it starts breaking down fat to produce ketones in the liver, which are then used as energy.
 Since insulin is produced to regulate the glucose levels in the blood, low-carb diets may improve the body’s insulin sensitivity and reduce insulin resistance, one of the major causes of diabetes.

-As is the case with any diet that restricts certain food groups, there are experts who champion it and others who are sceptical about its practicality and potential long-term consequences.
+As with any diet that restricts certain food groups, some experts champion it, and others are skeptical about its practicality and potential long-term consequences.
 Clinical dietitian, Mitun De Sarkar, managing director of Simply Healthy Foods in Dubai, does not subscribe to the ketogenic diet philosophy.
-“In my 15 years of experience, I have learnt that all forms of restrictive diets only result in a short-term weight loss,” she says.
+“In my 15 years of experience, I have learned that all forms of restrictive diets only result in a short-term weight loss,” she says.
 “The body expels water to adjust to the ‘shock’ to the system, but the results are temporary.
 The lost weight is usually regained – with interest – as soon as one goes off it, since the body tries to latch on to all the nutrients it was deprived of in the restrictive diets.”

-Dr Graham Simpson, founder of the Dubai preventive medicine, healthcare company Intelligent Health, feels differently and says the diet is safe.
+Dr. Graham Simpson, the founder of the Dubai preventive medicine healthcare company Intelligent Health, feels differently and says the diet is safe.
 “It can be done by most people – unless they suffer from renal failure – and is the single best way to lose weight,” he says.

-Though both Seyfried and Simpson declare the diet safe, it is advisable for certain individuals to refrain from it, including those with renal failure or pancreatic insufficiencies (since it makes digestion of fats more difficult), as well as people who have had bariatric surgery.
-Anyone considering a major dietary change should consult their doctor or a registered dietitian.
+Though both Seyfried and Simpson declare the diet safe, it is advisable for specific individuals to refrain from it, including those with renal failure or pancreatic insufficiencies (since it makes digestion of fats more difficult), as well as people who have had bariatric surgery.
+Anyone considering a significant dietary change should consult their doctor or a registered dietitian.